Home Remedies: Sweetened and dried cranberries help with urinary tract infections

 5: Feeling tired or shaky or having a fever

-Nutrition Journal has reported on this research showing consumption of sweetened, dried cranberries may lower urinary tract infection incidence in susceptible women.
+Nutrition Journal has reported on this research showing consumption of sweetened, dried cranberries may lower urinary tract infection incidence in susceptible women, thus serving as helpful home remedy for UTI.
 Urinary tract infections (UTIs) are very common in women.
 In fact greater than 50 percent of women will have a UTI at sometime during their life.
 Antibiotics are commonly used for prophylaxis in dealing with recurrent UTIs.
 However, this can cause problems, because frequent use of antibiotics can lead to the emergence of drug-resistant bacteria.
 It is therefore a good idea to search for nutritional strategies for the prevention of UTIs.
 There has been mixed efficacy reported for the use of cranberry juices and supplements for UTI prophylaxis.